isomerpages/moh-hib/_help-and-resources/Timelines, Resources, Funding/Implementation Resources.md

 </table>
 <h2><strong>Cybersecurity and Data Security Providers</strong></h2>
 <p>In today’s digital landscape, cybersecurity and data security are paramount
 for organisations of all sizes.
-Healthcare organisations will accordingly be required to comply with cyber and data security requirements under the HIA, including the Cybersecurity and Data Security (CS/DS) Essentials.
+Healthcare providers will accordingly be required to comply with cyber and data security requirements under the HIA, including the Cybersecurity and Data Security (CS/DS) Essentials.
 For assistance with implementing the necessary security measures, healthcare organisations may wish to approach any of the CS/DS providers in the list